rleonard21/reddit-easy-post/readme.md

 after that.

 ### Cron Installation
-This script runs on any Linux (or Mac) based computer using the crontab service.
+This script is intended to run on a Linux (or Mac) based computer using the crontab service.
+This can easily be accomplished using a Desktop, Raspberry Pi, or a service such as Amazon AWS.

 Open a terminal and clone this repository into your working directory: